SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Portsmouth

-Enters fort December 14; Note: Later NH's Commissary General.
+Enters fort December 14; Note: Later (and, given his name, appropriately) Commissary General of New Hampshire

 Griffiths Dep.